What is a gold dental crown?

 Does gold cost the same as a porcelain crown?

 There are a few exceptions.
 When many porcelain crowns are being done in the front of the mouth, the complexity of the work increases.
 Usually artistic smile design is performed and it will increase the cost.
-If your dentist chooses to use gold instead of a cheap metal, it will cost more.
-Gold is significantly more expensive than car bumper metal.
-It also fits better and lasts longer.
+If your dentist chooses to use high noble alloys instead of a cheap metal, it will cost more.
+High noble metals are significantly more expensive than car bumper metal.
+The higher quality metal fits better and lasts longer.

-Differences in insurance coverage between cheap metal and gold
+Differences in insurance coverage between cheap metal and high noble metal

-Crowns are typically used to treat both bite and cosmetic issues and are likely to be covered by dental insurance.
+Gold dental crowns are typically used to treat both bite and cosmetic issues and are likely to be covered by insurance.
 The amount the insurance company pays depends on your policy plan.
 Some companies pay the entire amount while others only pay an arbitrarily assigned UCR.
 UCR supposedly stands for usual and customary amount.
 Actually, that is the UCR from 1976 when dental insurance started.

-The cost of high noble crowns cost more to create and the insurance companies know that.
+The cost of high noble caps cost more to create and the insurance companies know that.
 They are reimbursed at a higher amount.